Nets make Jacque Vaughn coach, decide against Udoka pursuit

 But the Nets decided not to go that route, perhaps unwilling to take on more negative attention while dealing with the fallout from Kyrie Irving’s decision to post a link to a film with antisemitic material on his Twitter page.

-Marks said it wasn’t appropriate to discuss who the other candidates were in a coaching search.

-“Like all other searches, all I can tell you is there was an exhaustive search and we went through candidates and we’ll leave it at that,” Marks said.

-Irving served the fourth game of what will be at least a five-game suspension without pay on Wednesday that the team gave him for refusing to say he had no antisemitic beliefs.
-There were a group of protesters outside Barclays Center chanting about the time Marks was speaking.
+Irving will serve the fourth game of what will be at least a five-game suspension without pay on Wednesday that the team gave him for refusing to say he had no antisemitic beliefs.

-Marks said he hasn’t spoken to Irving, only to his representatives.
-Neither has Vaughn, but perhaps he will try.

-“I thought in the capacity that I was serving it wasn’t my place to,” Vaughn said.
-“I’ve always understood my boundaries as an assistant coach.
-That could change going forward in the position that I’m in now.”

 Vaughn is in his seventh season as a Nets assistant.
 He replaced Kenny Atkinson on an interim basis in March 2020, just before the season was suspended because of the coronavirus pandemic, and coached Brooklyn during the season restart in Walt Disney World.